 “All of these factors will reinforce the Parramatta CBD as the geographic heart of commercial activity in Sydney and make it an even more compelling location for major corporate tenants,” GPT’s head of office and logistics Matthew Faddy said.

-The site, originally owned by the Salvation Army, was acquired by GPT Group in 2017 for $31.2 million.
+The site in Parramatta, originally owned by the Salvation Army, was acquired by GPT Group in 2017 for $31.2 million.

 “There has been a strong level of enquiry from blue-chip occupiers and we believe that today’s announcement will create even further momentum,” Faddy said.